GabeCurran/GabeCurran.github.io/README.md

 Welcome to my personal webpage.
 I graduated from Thaddeus Stevens College of Technology in May of 2022, with a degree in software engineering.
 I am currently studying computer science at Drexel University.
+I completed a two-month internship at Ory from June to August of 2022.
 I plan on becoming as experienced and well-rounded in full-stack development, game-design, and the fields alike as I possibly can!

 ## Interests/Experience